markjbrown/cosmosdb-create-account-arm-template/README.md

 # Create a Multi-Region Azure Cosmos DB account for any API Type

-This template provides a great deal of flexibility to create an Azure Cosmos DB account with multiple different configurations including:
+This template will create an Azure Cosmos DB account and provides multiple different configurations including:

 - **API Type:** Select from any of the supported API types including: SQL, Cassandra, Gremlin, MongoDB, or Table.
 - **Consistency Level:** Select from one of the 5 consistency levels: Strong, Bounded Staleness, Session, Consistent Prefix, Eventual.